safespring/web/content/en/services/containerplatform-new.md

 ## Safespring Container Platform: <br>Open, Sovereign, and Flexible

-Our Managed Kubernetes Platform, powered by Safespring Compute, allows you to deploy, scale, and manage cloud-native applications easily, all within a cost-efficient multitenant environment.
+Our compliant Kubernetes Platform, powered by Safespring Compute, allows you to deploy, scale, and manage cloud-native applications easily, all within a cost-efficient multi-tenant environment.
 Ideal for SaaS providers, research institutions, and public sector entities, Safespring's infrastructure combines scalability, security, and sovereignty under EU jurisdiction.

 {{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-grid-round-2-plus" text="Deploy induvidial worker nodes" description="Start with a small namespace and grow to full clusters as your requirements increase." >}}
 {{< icon-block-horisontal color="#32cd32" icon="fa-kit fa-solid-cloud-sparkle" text="Cloud native" description="Scale your cloud native application as your business grows with competitive, pay-as-you-go pricing." >}}